Main content

 Nagasaki bomb

-It lead to the end of the Second World War in Asia, with Japan surrendering to the Allies six days later.
+It led to the end of World War Two in Asia, with Japan surrendering to the Allies six days later.

 Eye-witness accounts brought to life by archive.
 Witness History is for those fascinated by the past.
 We take you to the events that have shaped our world through the eyes of the people who were there.